anemonautas/meetingbot/functions/readme.md

-## Cloud functions of the project:
+# Cloud functions of the project

 - Need a passeplat for a given file be exposed to gemini.
 - This function will be triggered by a creation of a file in a given bucket.

 ## Deployment